ethagnawl/pi-wall-utils/README.md

 The dynamic layout provided by this project only currently supports naive calculations for multiple rows -- top and bottom bezels are not currently accounted for.
 Properly supporting multiple rows is possible and will probably be addressed in the future.
 The one slightly complicating factor is that the meta config will need to be made to support dimensions for the top, right, bottom and left bezels because, while the sides are often even, the top and bottom rarely are.

 #### IDs
-The generated .piwall uses explicit IDs and a config block to map client devices via their .pitile config files.
+The generated .piwall uses explicit IDs and a config block to reference client devices via their .pitile config files.
 This is in part because I think being explicit is preferential but also because I couldn't get dynamic hostname mapping working.
+These IDs are also assumed to be the hostname of the machine and the name of the associated SSH alias (documented below).
+Personally, I don't think this is a shortcoming but I wanted to make sure it was called out explicitly.

 ### Copy Configs
-The copy config functionality is fully functional and uses SCP to distribute the files to client devices -- one common .piwall and custom .pitile each.
+The copy config functionality is fully functional and uses SCP to distribute the files to client devices -- one common .piwall and custom .pitile (using the associated ID config field) each screen.

 This setup does use some conventions / make some assumptions about machine connectivity which will be documented and potentially enhanced in the future.
 For example, the copy routine assumes that the client is available via an SSH alias which matches the screen's ID field in the meta config file.
 It also assumes the machines are pre-configured with passwordless logins (i.e. using pre-shared keys).
 This workflow could be improved my making the user, hostname/IP, keyfile, etc. configurable via the meta config file.
 It might also be possible to support using prompted passwords but, IMO, that would be a step backwards toward a more manual workflow.

 The workflow also assumes that it's being run on the server instance and does not copy the generated .piwall to the server.
-I don't think this is technically a problem, as the server doesn't require the .piwall config file but I will verify this next time I bring my PiWall back online.
+However, I don't think this is a strict requirement, because the server doesn't require the .piwall config file but I will verify this next time I bring my PiWall back online.

 ### Provision Client
 This command runs a Bash script which provisions a Pi to be used as a PiWall client.
 The machine is assumed to be running Debian 10.
 It takes arguments for a hostname and IP and does the following: